 GVR Report cover Next Generation Sequencing Market Size, Share & Trends Report

-Next Generation Sequencing Market (2025 - 2033) Size, Share & Trends Analysis Report By Technology (Targeted Sequencing & Resequencing, WGS), By Product (Platform, Consumables), By Application, By Workflow, By End Use, By Region, And Segment Forecasts
+Next Generation Sequencing Market (2026 - 2033) Size, Share & Trends Analysis Report By Technology (Targeted Sequencing & Resequencing), By Product (Platform, Consumables), By Application (Oncology, Clinical Investigation), By Workflow, By End Use, By Region And Segment Forecasts

 Next Generation Sequencing Market Summary

-The global next-generation sequencing market size was estimated at USD 9.56 billion in 2024 and is anticipated to reach USD 42.25 billion by 2033, growing at a CAGR of 18.0% from 2025 to 2033.
-This growth is driven by the increasing demand for advanced genomic research, rising applications of next-generation sequencing (NGS) in clinical diagnostics, and ongoing technological advancements in sequencing platforms.
+The global next-generation sequencing market size was estimated at USD 11.26 billion in 2025 and is projected to reach USD 42.25 billion by 2033, growing at a CAGR of 18.00% from 2026 to 2033.
+This growth is driven by the increasing demand for advanced genomic research, rising applications of NGS in clinical diagnostics, and ongoing technological advancements in sequencing platforms.

 Key Market Trends & Insights

-• The North America next-generation sequencing market held the largest share of 44.74% of the global market in 2024.
+• North America dominated the global next-generation sequencing market with the largest revenue share of 44.78% in 2025.

-• By application, the oncology segment held the largest market share of 31.71% in 2024.
+• By application, the oncology segment led the market with the largest revenue share of 31.97% in 2025.

-• By product, the consumables segment held the largest market share in 2024.
+• Based on product, the consumables segment accounted for the largest market revenue share in 2025.

-• By technology, the targeted sequencing & resequencing segment held the largest market share in 2024.
+• By technology, the targeted sequencing & resequencing segment accounted for the largest market revenue share in 2025.

 Market Size & Forecast